On the Trail of Polish Fairy Tales

 #travel in poland

-small, On the Trail of Polish Fairy Tales, Hercules’ Club in the Ojców National Park, photo: Renata i Marek Kosinscy / Forum, full_maczuga_herkulesa_1_forum_770.jpg
+small, On the Trail of Polish Fairy Tales, Hercules’s Club in Ojców National Park, photo: Renata & Marek Kosinscy / Forum, full_maczuga_herkulesa_1_forum_770.jpg

 A standard tourist trip through Poland will typically include several attractions tied with quaint little legends, but most visitors miss out on the background stories.
 In order to impress fellow travellers and make the most out of these sites, it is worth getting acquainted with the charmingly unconventional tales of Polish folklore.

 According to an old fairy tale, this tower is where Prince Popiel, a 9th-century Slavic ruler, and his German wife, Brunhilda, were eaten alive by a horde of mice.
 This unsavoury end was the consequence of the pair’s unholy deeds – they had poisoned several relatives out of greed.